SOuP-dev.com is place where artists and programmers can come together to discuss and share ideas.

 SOuP is freely available to download from the tools page.
 There is also a collection of pre-built Maya scenes to help get you started.

 The SOuP project is developed and supported by Peter Shipkov.
-Contributors include Jeremy Raven, Maxim Kotrolev, David Schoneveld, Sergey Tsyptsyn, Ivan Turgeon, David Corral, Jack Straw, Michel Tuttle, Alex Smolenchuk.
+Contributors include Jeremy Raven, Maxim Kotrolev, David Schoneveld, Sergey Tsyptsyn, Ivan Turgeon, David Corral, Jack Straw, Michael Tuttle, Alex Smolenchuk.